InternationalRiceResearchInstitute/google-maps-static-api-php-sdk/README.md

 ## Getting started

-Below are the most basic example you can play with.
+Below are the most basic examples you can play with.

 ### Marker example
 ```php